|General Signage (Including Electoral Advertising Signs) On Council Road Reserves and Land

 Council places particular emphasis on considerations that protect the safety of the community in assessing and determining applications for the placement of signs on Council roads and land.

-Council will administer the relevant provisions of the General Local Law 2005 to manage and control signage located on footpaths that advertise or promote businesses, goods, services, an event or a competition.
+Council will administer the relevant provisions of the City of Greater Geelong Neighbourhood Amenity Local Law 2014 to manage and control signage located on footpaths that advertise or promote businesses, goods, services, an event or a competition.

-For all other signage not covered by the scope of the General Local Law 2005, Council will manage and control signage consents on any roads under its control as outlined under the Road Management Act 2005.
+For all other signage not covered by the scope of the City of Greater Geelong Neighbourhood Amenity Local Law 2014, Council will manage and control signage consents on any roads under its control as outlined under the Road Management Act 2004.
 Generally, Council would not grant consents save when the sign detracts from public safety and well being.
 The placement of any sign on a road where Council is the responsible road authority is assessed with respect to any potential detrimental impact on, or propensity to create one or more of the following;

 Distract drivers and/or pedestrians;